 Your Virgin Media TV Box might be having TV reception issues due to a lot of reasons.
 Sometimes, the Virgin Media TV box can be damaged or faulty and it leaves you stranded in search of answers.

-If your screen is blank, your TV sound is not working, the TV picture is distorted, or there is an error message on your TV screen, you can rule out the problems from your end by resetting the TV box.
+If your screen is blank, your TV sound is not working, the TV picture keeps breaking up, or there is an error message on your TV screen, you can rule out the problems from your end by resetting the TV box.

 - Press Home on your TV Box remote